 - Accredited from the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).

-- Accredited by Commission on Accreditation of Rehabilitation facilities (CARF) for thirteen of its programs, including:
+- Accredited by Commission on Accreditation of Rehabilitation facilities (CARF) for twelve of its programs, including:

 - Inpatient Rehabilitation Programs-Hospital